MathieuLoutre/grunt-aws-s3/README.md

 * 2013-07-11   v0.1.1   Fix bug when using env variable
 * 2013-07-16   v0.2.0   Can set additional params
 * 2013-07-17   v0.3.0   Option for concurrency
+* 2013-07-30   v0.3.1   Region is now optional, defaults to US Standard